 Engineering arose from the need to harness increasingly complicated knowledge to provide solutions for humanity.
 Simple needs were addressed by individuals.
 As the needs grew, the number of designers/implementers increased, as did the number of disciplines that needed to be addressed.
 This drove a transition from artisans to craftsmen to teams of craftsmen.
 As knowledge advanced, the craftsmen included scientists, and then discipline specialists and engineers.
 Relatively isolated products could be successfully designed often in a single discipline.
 As product s applied multiple disciplines, teams of scientists and engineers formed to address solutions.

 INCOSE has made splendid progress in formalizing and promoting engineering practices as applied to systems.
-I recommend contributing to the discipline and organization, by becoming a member INCOSE and joining a chapter and participating in working groups3.
+I recommend contributing to the discipline and organization, by becoming a member INCOSE, joining a chapter and participating in discussion groups and working groups4.
 Bring and share your skills, experience and perspectives.

 This juncture offers the opportunity to examine current formalism and offer additions and perspective for practicing engineers.